BlackCreepyCat/Blitz3D-Blitzmax-Code-Archive-2026/README.md

-The main portal with some blitz ressources!
+The main portal with some blitz3d ressources!

 http://blitz3dfr.free.fr/portal/